 Sometimes people require therapy to build good habits because they’re unable to learn living when dealing with an alcoholic parent.

 People who deal with alcoholic parents’ effects are at higher risk of also becoming alcoholics.
 Support groups or therapy can teach you how to avoid this risk.

 If you’re dealing with an alcoholic parent or loved one, you need to know that those actions can have a permanent, negative effect on those around you, particularly children.
 In addition to adapting behavioral and emotional issues, they might develop an alcohol problem themselves later in life.
 If you’re a grandparent with an alcoholic child, you don’t want to see your grandchild and grandchildren pick up the same behavior.

 Unity Behavioral Health can help you and your family overcome alcoholism together.
-We are a comprehensive recovery center located in scenic North Palm Beach, FL, specializing in drug and alcohol dependence, mental illness, and dual diagnosis.
+We are a comprehensive recovery center located in scenic North St. Lucie, FL, specializing in drug and alcohol dependence, mental illness, and dual diagnosis.
 Contact us today to learn more.